Origamijr/Origamijr.github.io/assets/markdown/home/about.md

 ## Introduction

 Hi.
 Welcome to my site.
 Forgive the poor design as I am quite a novice at web development.
-Regardless, I am a big fan of the DIY mentality, so I thought I'd have a go at building from scratch (using Angular as a framework).

 My name is Kevin Huang.
-I recently graduated with a Masters in computer science from UCSD.
-As web development is clearly not my strong suit, I have a particular interest in **Machine Learning** as it applies to audio processing (analysis and synthesis) in the domains of music and speech.
-I also have some interest in Nautral Language Processing and Computer Graphics (particularly real-time graphics, animation, and virtual reality).
+I am currently working on a PhD in Electrical Engineering at University of Southern California.
+I've obtained a Masters (2021) and a Bachelors (2020) in Computer Science at UCSD.
+I have a particular interest in **Machine Learning** as it applies to audio processing (analysis and synthesis) in the domains of music and speech.
+I also have some interest in Computer Graphics on the side (particularly real-time graphics, animation, and virtual reality).

-Asides from programming, I am also particularly fond of music.
-When I'm not programming, I will likely be playing piano or a rhythm game of some variety.
-I never try to keep my interest in music separate from my work with computers.
-You will find that many of my recent projects will attempt to work in the intersection between computer science and music.
+Asides from programming, I enjoy playing piano and playing games.
+Although I am classically trained, taking piano lessons since elementary school, I more often than not tend to play anime song covers on piano.
+As for games, I mainly play gacha games, rhythm games, minesweeper, or whatever my friends are playing at the time.

-You can find my <a href="assets/files/Resume_2021_6.pdf" download>resume here</a> and my <a href="assets/files/CV_2021_12.pdf" download>CV here</a>
+You can find my <a href="assets/files/Resume.pdf" download>resume here</a> and my <a href="assets/files/CV.pdf" download>CV here</a> (may be out of date).

 Credit to [Xuan](https://www.instagram.com/hua.xuann/?hl=en) for my beautiful website icon.

-*Last Updated 12/11/2021*
+*Last Updated 3/19/2023*